-You must satisfy the following prerequisites to create a connection with the Oracle ERP Cloud Adapter:
+Satisfy the following prerequisites specific to your environment to create a connection with the Oracle ERP Cloud Adapter.

-If you do not perform this task, you can
+do not perform this task, you can receive a

 Assign Required Roles to an Integration User